prabhuleti/simplelang-compiler/README.md

 ## File Structure

 📂 project-root
- ├── 📂 src/                      # Source files for the compiler

  │   ├── lexer.cpp                # Tokenizes the input source code
  │   ├── parser.cpp               # Parses the tokens into an AST
  │   ├── parser.h                 # Header file for the parser functions and AST structures
  │   ├── main.cpp                 # Main driver program to execute the compiler
- ├── 📂 include/                  # Common definitions and headers
  │   └── compiler.h               # Compiler-related definitions, constants, and utility functions
- ├── 📂 input/                    # Input source files
  │   └── input.txt                # Example SimpleLang source code for testing the compiler
- ├── Makefile                     # Build automation using Make ├── README.md                    # This file
+ ├── README.md                    # This file
- └── LICENSE                      # License file for the project (MIT License)